 The U.S. has the lowest life expectancy at birth for both women and men

-As is the case in the U.S., women tend to live longer than men in comparable countries.
-However, for both men and women, the U.S. ranks as the lowest life expectancy at birth among large and wealthy countries.
+As is the case in the U.S., women tend to live longer than men in comparable countries on average.
+However, for both men and women, the U.S. ranks lowest in life expectancy at birth among countries with high GDP per capita.

 Life expectancy for both men and women has increased more slowly in the U.S. than in comparable countries

-The disparity in life expectancy between the U.S. and comparable countries continues at older ages
+The disparity in life expectancy between the U.S. and peer countries persists at older ages

-Since most people start to interact with the healthcare system more regularly as they get older, measuring life expectancy at older ages may provide a better sense of how well the system performs (though it is still influenced by how healthy people are when they reach older ages).
-The disparity between the U.S. and comparable countries continues – though is less pronounced – at older ages and becomes more pronounced as a share of overall life expectancy as people get older.
+Since most people start to interact with the healthcare system more regularly as they get older, measuring life expectancy at older ages may provide a better sense of how well the health system performs (though it is still influenced by how healthy people are when they reach older ages).
+The disparity between the U.S. and comparable countries continues at older ages and becomes more pronounced as a share of overall life expectancy as people get older.
 Comparable country average life expectancy exceeds life expectancy in the U.S. by 4.1% at birth to 8.2% at age 80 for women and from 5.4% at birth to 6% at age 80 for men.